 (4) Represents the number of shares available for future issuance under the Equity Plans.
-Based on the share counting methodology provided for in the Equity Plans, shares issued under each of the Equity Plans, respectively, will be applied to reduce the maximum number of shares remaining available for issuance under each of the Equity Plans, respectively; provided that the total number of shares available for issuance will be reduced 2.0 shares for each share issued pursuant to "full value" awards made after April 30, 2013 or May 1, 2018 for the Amended and Restated Equity Plan and the 2018 Equity Plan, respectively.
+Based on the share counting methodology provided for in the Equity Plans, shares issued under each of the Equity Plans, respectively, will be applied to reduce the maximum number of shares remaining available for issuance under each of the Equity Plans, respectively; provided that the total number of shares available for issuance under each of the Equity Plans, respectively; provided that the total number of shares available for issuance will be reduced 2.0 shares for each share issued pursuant to "full value" awards made after April 30, 2013 or May 1, 2018 for the Amended and Restated Equity Plan and the 2018 Equity Plan, respectively.
 "Full value" awards include any awards other than options or stock appreciation rights.
 "Full value" awards that lapse or are forfeited are returned to the pool at the same 2.0 multiple at which they were debited.
-As of December 31, 2022, there were 4,808,690 full value awards that were issued after April 30, 2013 under the Equity Plans, which reduce the shares available for future issuance under the Equity Plans by 9,617,380.
-As of March 14, 2023, approximately 367,214 shares remained available for issuance under the Amended and Restated Equity Plan and 2,230,664 shares remained available for issuance under the 2018 Equity Plan.
+As of December 31, 2022, there were 4,808,690 full value awards that were issued after April 30, 2013 under the Equity Plans, which reduce the shares remained available for issuance under the Equity Plans by 9,617,380.
+As of March 14, 2023, approximately 367,214 shares remained available for issuance under the Amended and Restated Equity Plan and 2,230,664 shares remained available for issuance under the Amended and Restated Equity Plan.